nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Delete meetings: `deletemeeting`

-Deletes a meeting from a person in the FABook.
+Deletes a meeting from a person in your FABook.

 Format: `deletemeeting INDEX mt/MEETINGTIME`